aevyrie/aevyrie.github.io/content/about.md

 ### Contact

+You can contact me using my first name `@gmail.com`.
 Check out my [GitHub profile](https://github.com/aevyrie) if you want to see the software I write in my free time.
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/aevyrie/) if that tickles your fancy.

 ### How it's made